greco-project/pvcompare/docs/basic_usage.rst

 - location (country, lat, lon)
 - year (e.g. 2018)
 - storeys (number of storeys of the buildings)
-- technology (PV technologies: si, cpv or psi
+- technology (PV technologies: si, cpv or psi)
 - hp_temp (upper bound temperature of the heat pump (external outlet temperature at the condenser))

-Further, all *MVS* parameters can be varied by specifying the csv file, the column name and the parameter name to be changed.
+Further, all *MVS* parameters can be varied by specifying the csv file, the column name and the parameter name to be changed in :py:func:`~.analysis.loop_mvs` .
 Please note that in each sensitivity analysis only *one* parameter can be varied.

 For more information see :py:func:`~.analysis.loop_mvs` and :py:func:`~.analysis.loop_pvcompare`.